 Keep Your Tone Polite

-Your tone and attitude must stay unified throughout your reminders no matter how many times you send it.
+Your tone and attitude must stay unified throughout your reminders no matter how many times you send them.

 However, make sure that you do not send the same message repeatedly.
 Always make amendments to the message so the recipient knows that you are making an effort to reach them with the reminder.
 This also puts pressure on the recipient that your task requires immediate attention.